-The answer depends on the line of decking you are installing.
-Docksider is 21".
-Twin Finish is 12".
-Tropical and Legacy 10".
-ReliaBoard is 9" and Terrain is 16" when used as a veneer.
-As always, we recommend consulting a building professional and referring to the TimberTech Decking Install Guide before starting any project.
-For the most up to date installation information, please Installation Resources.
+The answer depends on the line of decking you are installing, and whether or not it is being used as a veneer.
+As always, we recommend consulting a building professional and referring to the Installation Help page.

 - How long is my TimberTech Warranty?